NielMc/testheroku/README.md

 ## Data Analysis and Machine Learning Libraries
 ********************

-* [Jupyter notebooks](https://jupyter.org/) was the main source used for running and executing the ML pipelines.
+* [Jupyter notebooks](https://jupyter.org/) the main source  for running and executing the ML pipelines.

 * [Streamlit](https://streamlit.io/) is used to host the interactive dashboard.